 Long-lasting and Durable

-Compared to incandescent, LED Christmas lights are far more durable.
-Typically made of glass, incandescent Christmas lights are much more likely to shatter, increasing the risk of house fires.
+Compared to incandescent, LED lights are far more durable.
+Typically made of glass, incandescent holiday lights are much more likely to shatter, increasing the risk of house fires.
 LED light strings use epoxy lenses, or plastic, and are much sturdier and resistant to breakage.
-LED Christmas lights also last up to last 10 times longer than traditional lights.
+LED lights also last up to last 10 times longer than traditional lights.
 In one study, all the bulbs in an LED light string remained fully lit after 4,000 hours of use, whereas one or two bulbs in an incandescent light string burned out before half that time.
 A main reason LEDs are so long-lasting is because unlike incandescents, they don’t have filaments which can heat up and burn out.
 This is also the reason LED options are safer: Did you know that in the U.S. alone, Christmas tree fires lead to an average of 18.3 million dollars in property damage each year?
-In many cases, hot Christmas lights are to blame—a problem that is non-existent with LED lights.
+In many cases, hot holiday lights are to blame—a problem that is non-existent with LED lights.

-While LED Christmas lights come in the same shapes and sizes as traditional lights, from C7 and C9 bulbs to mini light strings, they also come in even more options.
+While LED holiday lights come in the same shapes and sizes as traditional lights, from C7 and C9 bulbs to mini light strings, they also come in even more options.
 LED omni-directional lights emit shimmering all-around light with a magnified spotlight at the tip that will make your light array sparkle and shine, and LED wide angle lights allow for a brighter and wider light coverage than traditional lights.
 But LEDs aren’t just limited to light stings—they are also often used to make novelty lights such as holiday candles, lanterns, snowfall lights, LED ribbons, as well as an assortment of other illuminations that can make your holiday display more festive.

 *Original post by Jessica Banke.
 Additional content added by Courtney Silva and Angela Rogers.